omarathon/oauth1-hmac/README.md

  ## Documentation

- OAuth1-HMAC has a JavaDoc [here](https://omarathon.github.io/oauth1-hmac/).
+ The latest version of OAuth1-HMAC has a JavaDoc [here](https://omarathon.github.io/oauth1-hmac/).